Playboy (USA)

 162 PLAYBOY'S PARTY JOKES—humor

-165 TAILORED FOR '82—attire David PLATT
+165 TAILORED FOR '82—attire DAVID PLATT

 Style in haberdashery requires a dash of designer flashery—and a lively imagination.